6 items found

 £570Nathaniel Sparks, St Mary-le-Bow, Cheapside,

-Mounted and in its original frame, an original dry-point engraving by the artist and painter-etcher Nathaniel Sparks showing the steeple of St Mary le Bow viewed looking west up Cheapside.
-Signed by the artist.£570 -
+An original dry-point engraving by the artist and painter-etcher Nathaniel Sparks showing the steeple of St Mary le Bow viewed looking west up Cheapside.
+Signed by the artist.
+Presented in a cream mount and black frame.£570 -

 Nathaniel Sparks, Westminster from the Horseguards,